Several fitness functions and entanglement gates in quantum kernel generation: Experiments with two datasets

-Based on the method in \cite{ARG21} for a multi-objective optimization process to generate quantum feature maps, we employ high-dimensional NSGA-II in conjunction with quantum kernels on two datasets: one is the breast cancer dataset containing 30 features, and the other is the Iris dataset with 4 features.
-To intensify the challenge for achieving high accuracy, we deliberately opt not to employ principal component analysis (PCA) for dimension reduction. \cite{ARG21} details the training algorithm iterated until convergence is reached.
-We choose an initial random population of individuals represented as binary chains, each comprising $N+\binom{N}{2} +4$ bits, where $N$ represents the maximum number of qubits.
-Once the each individual is decoded and transformed into a quantum circuit, we proceed to genetic algorithm operators such as selection, crossover, and mutation to generate the next generation of individuals.
+The experiment leverages a combination of high-dimensional NSGA-II (Non-dominated Sorting Genetic Algorithm II) and quantum feature mapping for achieving higher accuracy.
+We use two datasets: one is the breast cancer dataset containing 30 features, and the other is the Iris dataset with 4 features.
+To intensify the challenge for achieving high accuracy, we opt not to employ principal component analysis (PCA) for dimension reduction.
+Once the each individual gene is encoded for quantum feature maps as in Section \ref{sec4}, we proceed to genetic algorithm operators such as selection, crossover, and mutation to generate the next generation of individuals.
 Then we compute the kernel of a quantum SVM while training a classifier with the provided training dataset.
 In each loop, we evaluate the accuracy of the classifier using the test dataset and assess the effective size of the circuit in terms of the number of local and entangling gates it contains.
+The procedure is organized into a series of interconnected steps represented by distinct rectangular blocks as in Figure \ref{procedure1}.
+Special cares have been taken to avoid over fitting by implementing K-fold cross validation and comparison with baseline model's performance.

+\begin{itemize} \item \textbf{Data Preprocess}: The initial step involves the preprocessing of the data using a K-fold strategy, ensuring that the dataset is divided into subsets for training and testing.
+This is a common technique in machine learning to assess the model's performance and robustness.
+In addition, individual gene in populations are encoded for quantum feature maps.

+\item \textbf{NSGA-II Process (Crossover, Mutation)}: NSGA-II, a multi-objective optimization algorithm, is applied to the problem.
+It encompasses various genetic operators such as crossover and mutation, designed to evolve a population of potential solutions to improve their quality with respect to multiple objectives.

+\item \textbf{Construct Quantum Feature Map and Compute Kernel Matrix}: Here, a quantum feature map is constructed, which is a crucial element of quantum computing used to transform classical data into a quantum state.
+The procedure also involves computing a kernel matrix, which is a fundamental concept in machine learning for capturing data relationships.

+\item \textbf{Classical Support Vector Machine to Compute Accuracy}: A classical Support Vector Machine (SVM) with the quantum kernel is employed to compute the accuracy of the model's predictions, which improves the effectiveness of the powerful classical method in machine learning.

+\item \textbf{NSGA-II Process (Sorting)}: Another iteration of the NSGA-II process is performed, potentially refining the solutions generated earlier.

+\item \textbf{Get the Pareto Fronts}: The final step aims to obtain the Pareto fronts, which are solutions that represent the optimal trade-offs between conflicting objectives.
+These Pareto fronts are often used to guide decision-making in multi-objective optimization problems. \end{itemize}